-Remediation of Material Weakness in Internal Control
+Change in Internal Control

-We are in the process of implementing improved procedures and controls designed to increase our ability to identify appropriate accounting principles.
+We are in the process of implementing improved procedures and controls designed to increase our ability to evaluate complex transactions and determine the appropriate application of GAAP.
 These include a review of the resources and personnel dedicated to the preparation of our financial statements.
-There were no significant changes in our internal control over financial reporting in connection with the evaluation required by Rule 13a-15(d) under the Exchange Act that occurred during the quarter ended September 30, 2006, that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no material changes in our internal control over financial reporting in connection with the evaluation required by Rule 13a-15(d) under the Exchange Act that occurred during the quarter ended September 30, 2006, that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
 However, subsequently we have begun to take the remedial actions described above.
-It is expected that these remedial actions will be completed by the end of our 2006 fiscal year.
+It is expected that these remedial actions will be completed by the end of the second quarter of our 2007 fiscal year.

-PART II-OTHER INFORMATION
+PART II - OTHER INFORMATION